nodana/nodana-cli/README.md

   -y (auto accept Nodana's terms and conditions)
 ```

-After calling `nodana init`, the CLI will save your API key in a local file`.
+After calling `nodana init`, the CLI will save your API key in a local file.
 The key will automatically be included in future requests.
 You can override this by providing the API key manually using the `-k <key>` option.

+### During Beta Testing

+During our beta testing period, running `nodana init` will automatically enrol you on the program and you will get your free sats added to your API key automatically.
+These free sats should give you plenty of time to test out Nodana.

+### After Beta Testing

+If you have joined after our beta testing period you won't get any sats attached to your API key automatically.
+You will instead need to run `nodana invoice` to create an invoice, choosing how many sats you would like the invoice to be for.
+The response will include a url that you can visit to make payment.
+Don't forget your Lightning wallet.

 ### Create Node